LUNG CANCER

 1

-Lung cancer is the leading cause of cancer death in the United States2
+Lung cancer is the leading cause of cancer death in the US2

-5-year survival rate of lung cancer lung and bronchus cancer from diagnosis in the United States3
+5-year survival rate of lung cancer lung and bronchus cancer from diagnosis in the US3

 INCIDENCE & MORTALITY

-Lung cancer (including tracheal and bronchus cancers) is the leading cause of overall cancer-related mortality throughout the world, accounting for 18.0% of the total number of cancer-related deaths.1 In the United States, lung cancer has the second-highest incidence of all cancers in both men and women.4
+Lung cancer (including tracheal and bronchus cancers) is the leading cause of overall cancer-related mortality throughout the world, accounting for 18.0% of the total number of cancer-related deaths.1 In the US, lung cancer has the second-highest incidence of all cancers in both men and women.4

 There are two main categories of lung cancer: non-small cell lung cancer(NSCLC) and small cell lung cancer(SCLC).3